hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/color/separate_color.rst

    :align: right
    :alt: Separate Color Node.

-The *Separate Color Node* splits an image into its composite color channels.
+Splits an image into its channels, based on a particular :term:`Color Model`.
-The node can output multiple :term:`Color Models <Color Model>` depending on the Mode property.

 Inputs